 Mobile Devices and Web-based Apps

 Mobile devices and web-based apps are great for clocking in remotely.
 The best apps can log clock ins, rest breaks, and meals.
 These methods enable employees to track themselves or can function as time clocks for entire teams.
 Since they’re linked to a cloud-based time keeping system, employee hours are automatically updated across the entire platform.

 In general, mobile apps are more flexible than location-based methods, but because of that, they can also be less secure.
 Combining mobile apps with complex passwords and IP address restrictions can help increase security while at the same time prevent buddy punching and time theft.

 What are IP restricted clock-ins?
 It means that in order to use a mobile app to clock in, the employee must be connected to an allowed internet network.
 This ensures that employees don’t clock in from the parking lot or gas station on their way to work.
 TimeForge has this feature, for example.

 Biometric Time Clocks

 Although not as flexible as mobile apps, biometric time clocks offer a more secure clock-in method for on-site workers.
 These clocks use a form of biometric scanning to verify the identity of the person clocking in.
 Fingerprint scanning, retina scanning, and facial recognition are some of the methods used.
 These are difficult to fake and are therefore quite secure against buddy punching.
-In the grocery and restaurant industries, biometric time clocks are a great choice.
+In the grocery and restaurant industries, biometrics are great for protecting your business.

 Just make sure you do your research.
 Some time clocks will collect and store personally identifiable data, which you may not want.
 On the other hand, time clocks like the ones available from TimeForge simply scan your fingerprint, scramble the fingerprint pattern into unintelligible codes, and then save those codes.
 When an employee clocks in or out, the clock simply rehashes the print and compares the new scrambled codes to the ones in the system to look for a match.
 Actual fingerprints are never stored, either on the clocks or on the TimeForge servers, so you can rest easy.